Posting Number: #1200

 - Four years of experience in Public Health, Biostatistics, Epidemiology, or Clinical Research fields, including:

-- Possess a high level of proficiency with computing and computerized statistical analysis (such as SAS, R, Stata) and familiarity with statistical methodology of clinical trials.
+- Experience using a high level of proficiency with computing and computerized statistical analysis (such as SAS, R, Stata) and strong knowledge of statistical methodology of clinical trials.

 - Excellent oral and written communication skills.

-- Must be able to work independently under minimal supervision by a Ph.D. level senior statistician in a collaborative environment with COG research coordinators, information services staff, statisticians, and clinical scientists in support of COG’s ongoing research efforts.
+- Strong ability to work independently under minimal supervision by a Ph.D. level senior statistician in a collaborative environment with COG research coordinators, information services staff, statisticians, and clinical scientists in support of COG’s ongoing research efforts.